Ricardo Cannizzaro

 About

-During my PhD, I completed two PhD Research Internships at Microsoft Research (MSR) with the AI Interaction and Learning and People-Centric AI teams in Redmond.
-My work focused on improving consistency and reasoning in foundation and generative AI models operating in interactive, causally complex environments, including counterfactual consistency for image fine-tuning and parallel-world consistency for generative modelling in video game environments.
+During my PhD, I completed two research internships at Microsoft Research (MSR) in Redmond with the AI Interaction and Learning and People-Centric AI groups.
+My work focused on improving reasoning and consistency in foundation and generative models operating in interactive, causally complex environments.
+This included research on counterfactual consistency for image generation and parallel-world training frameworks for learning structured game mechanics — not just pixels — resulting in first-author publications and system prototypes.

 Research Focus

-Research Interests: probabilistic generative causal modelling, Bayesian causal inference, causal representation learning, counterfactual reasoning and explanations, probabilistic programming, foundation and generative models, uncertainty-aware decision-making, and human-centred AI systems.
+Research Interests: probabilistic generative causal modelling; Bayesian causal inference; causal representation learning; counterfactual reasoning and explanations; probabilistic programming; foundation and generative models; uncertainty-aware decision-making; human-centred AI systems.

 Currently Seeking